AnyChart/docs.anychart.com/Basic_Charts_Types/Pie-Doughnut_Charts.md

 <a name="basic_sample"/>
 ### Basic Sample

 Now, let's look how to create a simple style and apply it to the chart.
-As we've already said style consists of several elements, here is an JSON structure:
+As we've already said style consists of several elements, here is a structure:
 ```
 chart.fill('Gold')
-  .hoverFill("darkred")
+  .hoverHatchFill('diagonalbrick', 'darkred')
-  .stroke('#56561a', 10);
+  .stroke('4 Rgb(86,86,26)')
-  chart.container('container');
+  .hoverStroke('4 darkred')
-  chart.draw();
+  .hatchFill('diagonalbrick', 'gray');
 ```

-Using such settings we've created a style that defines slices of Gold color<--, rather thick border, hatch filled with DiagonalBrick and a couple of effects-->.
-Also, we've defined that when user will move cursor over an element it will be highlighted with a DarkRed<!-- thick border and hatch fill colored DarkRed too-->.
+Using such settings we've created a style that defines slices of Gold color, rather thick border, hatch filled with DiagonalBrick and a couple of effects.
+Also, we've defined that when user will move cursor over an element border and hatch fill will be highlighted with a DarkRed.

 {sample}BCT\_PieDoughnutChart\_05{sample}